MicrosoftDocs/power-automate-docs/articles/data-operations.md

 ## Use the join action

 Use the **Data Operations - Join** action (Join) to delimit an array with a separator of your choice.
-For example, assume your flow receives a web request that includes the following array of email addresses: ````[d@example.com, k@example.com, dal@example.com]```` that’s delimited with commas (,).
-However, your email program requires addresses to be separated with a semicolon.
+For example, assume your flow receives a web request that includes the following array of email addresses: ````["d@example.com", "k@example.com", "dal@example.com"]````.
+However, your email program requires addresses to be a single string that's separated with semicolons.
 To do this, use the **Data Operations - Join** (join) action to change the comma delimiter to a semicolon “;“ by following these steps:

 1. Add a new action, search for **Join**, and then select **Data Operations - Join** (join).